Garrett Stewart: Work and main ideas

 In his 1990 book Reading Voices: Literature and the Phonotext, Stewart argues that literature, despite its visual appearance, is essentially an acoustic medium.
-He draws on the neurophysiological phenomenon of "subvocalization" to suggest that literary poetics are produced by the "voice" that the reader gives to a text—what Stewart calls the "phonetic undertow of literary writing".
+He draws on the neurophysiological phenomenon of "subvocalization" to suggest that literary poetics are produced by the "voice" that the reader gives to a text—what Stewart calls the "phonetic undertow of literary writing," a sensibility David LaRocca describes as Stewart's own "secondary vocality."
 Subvocalization has been corroborated by empirical science.
 Minuscule movements in the larynx and other muscles involved in speech have been observed in subjects during silent reading.
 While the vocal cords do not outwardly activate, it has been proposed that subvocalization reduces the cognitive load on working memory, and that reading comprehension depends as much on the way words "sound" in the reader's mind as it does on the words' visual (typographical) arrangement.
 Stewart argues that this phonotext, so often ignored by the "phonophobia" of post-Derridean deconstruction, opens up new inroads to literary analysis.
-When Shakespeare's Juliet asks "What's in a name?", for example, aurally she might also declare, "What sin a name".
-Stewart argues that our traditionally vision-centric reading habits cause us to be "deaf" to these permutations.
+(When Shakespeare's Juliet asks "What's in a name?", for example, aurally she might also declare, "What sin a name").
+The book's central terminology has since been taken up as a point of reference in scholarship on literature and sound.
+Stewart's distinction between "phonotext" and "graphotext" has become part of standard academic terminology in literary and sound studies, leading one scholar to credit Reading Voices with prompting "an accelerating expansion of the corpus of serious work dedicated to unearthing literature's fundamental engagement" with vocal sound.
+The L=A=N=G=U=A=G=E poet Charles Bernstein has been among Stewart's readers and built on the concept in his own work.